mjmeilahn/machine-learning-projects/README.md

 9. Support Vector Regression (SVR) - A hyperplane (or tube shaped object) is fitted to a linear plot where data points within the hyperplane are disregarded as "errors" and act instead as a buffer or range.
 Values outside of this hyperplane become support vectors and shape the regression line.

-10. Decision Tree - Assigns a section to a series of data points that appear as a cluster when visualized.
+10. Decision Tree Regression - Assigns a section to a series of data points that appear as a cluster when visualized.
 Test model values are passed into the Decision Tree Training algorithm (Y/N) several times until it passes all hurdles to receive a numerical score.
 As an example think of how companies weed out job candidates based on select criteria and assign an outcome to each applicant.

-11. Random Forest - TBD
+11. Random Forest Regression - Multiple random samples taken from a Decision Tree Regression and trains the model on averages of the samples.

 # TODO: Create EXTRA Jupyter Notebook versions of projects

+# TODO: Attach screenshots/examples of all ML visuals